Joseph-Mutua/fermat_near_misses_generator/README.md

 ```
 ## Step 5
-We'll now create a ***solutions*** array to hold the integer triplets that qualify as near-misses and begin our iterations using a *for loop*.
+We'll now create a ***solutions*** list to hold the integer triplets that qualify as near-misses and begin our iterations using a *for loop*.
 The final results will be printed to the console.

 ```python